NVIDIA/JAX-Toolbox/docs/nsys-jax.md

   be installed with `pip install -r /path/to/common.txt` or by including it in your global `pip-compile`-based dependency resolution.
 - To interpret metadata dumped from XLA, `nsys-jax` needs `.proto` files from XLA that are not included in the JAX installation.
-If the relevant XLA source tree is not checked out at `/opt/xla`, the environment variable XXX should be set to point to it.
+If the relevant XLA source tree is not checked out at `/opt/xla`, the environment variable `SRC_PATH_XLA` should be set to point to it.
 - A small patch to some Python files included in the installations of Nsight Systems versions 2024.5 and 2024.6 is needed for compatibility with `nsys-jax`, this can be applied by running the `nsys-jax-patch-nsys` command and will not be required in other versions of Nsight Systems.